OperationCode/front-end/CONTRIBUTING.md

 ### Run The Development Server

 Now that you've installed your dependencies and your new branch in your fork, you can launch the "dev server" with `yarn dev`.

+<center>⚠️ Warning ⚠️ </center>
+<aside>Unfortunately, you may need to refresh a page on navigation in development to have all styles be applied.
+This is the result of a bug within NextCSS plugin.
+It's being worked on!</aside>

 ### Returning To Work After A Break